 4. Would you return?
 Why or why not?

-Step Four: Before you come to the Memorial, research these cities, determine what country they are in, and place them on the map (page 9).
+the Memorial, research these cities, determine what and place them on the map (page 9).

 City Country

 Stettin in the Baltic

 Trieste in the Adriatic

 Warsaw

 Berlin

 Prague

 Vienna

 Budapest

 Belgrade

 Bucharest

 Sofia

 Moscow